pedroanisio/dwp/README.md

 **Database/Storage Issues:**

 - Check file permissions in `app/data/` directories
 - Verify chain storage integrity
 - Clear temporary files if disk space is low
 - Check execution history logs for patterns
+- **🆕 Shared volumes**: Ensure proper permissions on `/app/shared/`

 **Dependencies:**

-- Ensure all external tools (like Pandoc) are installed
+- Ensure all external tools are accessible
 - Check Python package versions match requirements.txt
 - Verify Node.js dependencies are properly installed
 - Test external tool availability in plugin manifests
+- **🆕 Container dependencies**: Verify all container services are running and healthy

-For additional support, check the execution logs and use the built-in analytics to identify patterns in errors or performance issues.
+For additional support, check the execution logs, container logs, and use the built-in analytics to identify patterns in errors or performance issues.
+The container orchestration adds complexity but provides powerful capabilities for specialized processing workflows.